nerdfiles/proposal-planning/readme.md

 grounded in metaphor: "all memories are screen memories"[3], and the screen is nothing like paper, I assure you.
 But you need to transact — and transform your business, not (just) let somebody else mind it.
 Indeed, "transformative" is not (just) another [buzzword][buzz].
 And all education is violence[1].
-You're not paying me just to hit the market when [90% of the web is inaccessible][inaccessible].
-[Mobile website speeds have not increased in 10 years][needforspeed] yet our ISPs have improved our download and latency performances, you ask?
-Yet all the major developer teams in their Major Company [Developer Developer Developer Developer][dev4]
+You're not paying "me," one who "leverages" an open source and/or free software movement, just to hit the market surface when [90% of the web is inaccessible][inaccessible].
+[Mobile website speeds have not increased in 10 years][needforspeed] yet our ISPs have improved "our" download and latency performances, you ask?
+As all the major developer teams in their Major Company [Developer Developer Developer Developer][dev4]
-Shops have their own Way?
+Shops have their own Way, as any "tech recruiter" is only authorized to say? (*career of 15 years going strong!, but what do I know?*)

-(We see you Comcast, SAP, VMWare, Dun & Bradstreet, etc., advertising "REST APIs", not "REST*ful*"; and hey, please articulate why [MUST][rfc2119] hypermedia control *not* be used in GraphQL again, for conveyor-tube messaging "data APIs"?)
+(We see you Comcast, SAP, VMWare, Dun & Bradstreet, Microsoft selling personally identifiable data to ICE, advertising "REST APIs", not "REST*ful*"; i.e., "transformative", and hey, please articulate why [MUST][rfc2119] hypermedia control *not* be used in GraphQL again, for "[conveyor-tube][tube]" messaging "data APIs"?)

 A regular tragedy of the commons, if you ask me.
 And who really asks anything about anything anymore, all the Major Companies giving no feedback due to their security policies — lacking ODRL?
 GDPR?
 They're all doing the "best for the best customers with the best tools at the best times in the best SDLCs?
 But then, [accessibility *is* security and privacy][privacy]; elsewhere: almost none of it is build "on" "transformative APIs"[6];